varelaerick/Portfolio/index.md

 <br/>
 ## **About Me**

 In 2016 I created my first **ecommerce** and I had my first contact with Web Analysis.
-Searching hot to bring more users for my website I got to know pay-per-click advertising and I became a Google Partner specialist on it.
+Searching how to bring more users for my website I got to know pay-per-click advertising and I became a Google Partner specialist on it.
 So, I created the **bloco-b** that started providing **PPC** services and web analysis all over Brazil.
 Now, I am getting into **Data Science** and **Machine Learning** looking for better results for the clients of **bloco-b**.
 <br/>
 <br/>